 Step 3: Implant Placement and Bone Grafting

-Once the site of a damaged or missing tooth is completely clear, your dentist will then insert the implant into your jaw bone.
+Once the site of a damaged or missing tooth is completely clear, your dentist will then place the implant into the site of the missing tooth.
 Bone grafting only becomes necessary if your dentist expresses concern about the thickness and strength of your jaw bone.

 Once the dentist inserts the implant into the bone, it will heal and form around the implant to permanently fix it in place.
-Once this process is finished, your dentist will be able to attach an artificial tooth to the implant.
+Once the implant is placed, it requires 2-3 months of healing.

 Step 4: Attaching the Abutment